ThorntonCloud/ciphercli-go/README.md

 # CipherCLI - AES Encryption CLI Tool
-`CipherCLI`is a simple CLI tool that allows you to encrypt and decrypt text using AES encryption in CFB mode.
-The secret key is securely loaded from an environment variable, and the encrypted output is base64-encoded for safe storage and transmission.
+`ciphercli` is a command-line tool for securely encrypting and decrypting text using AES encryption in CFB mode.
+The tool loads a secret key from an environment variable, ensuring secure handling of sensitive data.
+Encrypted output is base64-encoded, making it suitable for storage or transmission.

 ## Features
-- AES encryption in CFB mode with a random IV.
+- AES encryption in CFB mode with a random IV for enhanced security.
-- Base64 encoding for encrypted data.
+- Base64 encoding for safe storage of encrypted data.
-- CLI Usage for easy integration into shell scripts or terminal commands.
+- Command-line interface with simple, clear subcommands for encryption and decryption.
-- Supports both encryption and decryption of text.
+- Ideal for integration into scripts or standalone use in the terminal.

 ## Prerequisites
-- **Go** version 1.23 or higher installed.
+- Go version 1.23 or higher.
-- A `.env` file that contains the secret key (see setup instructions below)
+- `.env` file containing the secret key (see setup instructions below).

 ## Installation
 ### 1. Clone the Repository